dqops/dqo/docs/dqo-concepts/measuring-data-quality-with-data-grouping.md

 ## Grouping similar tables
-DQOps supports another scenario, when the data warehouse has similar tables (even with the same schema), that contain data from different data sources.
+DQOps can support a scenario where the data warehouse has similar tables with the same schema that contain data from different data sources.
-The data quality results captured from those tables could be tagged by the name of the data source, external vendor, or department.
+In this case, the data quality results captured from those tables can be tagged by the name of the data source, external vendor, or department.

-When the results are tagged, the values are stored in the sensor readout and rule result tables, keeping the data group names.
+When the results are tagged, the values will be stored in the sensor readout and rule result tables, while keeping the data group names.
-The [data quality dashboards](types-of-data-quality-dashboards.md) in DQOps always have a filter for **data group**, allowing to deep-dive into data quality issues related to that source, or the data suppliers.
+The [data quality dashboards](types-of-data-quality-dashboards.md) in DQOps always have a filter for **data group**, which allows deep-diving into data quality issues related to that source, or the data suppliers.

 Tagging data quality results becomes even more important when combined with [data quality KPIs](definition-of-data-quality-kpis.md), because a separate data quality KPI score can be calculated for each data supplier, vendor, department, or any other data area.

-The tags are defined under the *level_1*, ..., *level_9* nodes as show below.
+The tags are defined under the *level_1*, ..., *level_9* nodes as shown below.

 ``` { .yaml .annotate linenums="1" hl_lines="11-12" }
 apiVersion: dqo/v1